ovieimara/projects/README.md

 1. Execute the jsonreader.sh file on the command line to run and test the functionality.
-Edit command as required.
+Edit commands in "jsonreader.sh" as required.
     $ ./jsonreader.sh

 2. You can edit the jsonreader.sh command line arguments with any input data file and output file of your choice.